 I was born laughing in Denver, Colorado in 1985.
 I was a wild kid—fond of Hawaiian shirts, Nintendo, and cowboy boots.
 I am still fond of these things.
 I started writing poetry at age ten while attending Flood Middle School, which was torn down.
 I was only suspended once from Englewood High School, which was also torn down, then rebuilt.
 I was kicked out of graduation.

 I got a degree from the University of Colorado in Creative Writing with an emphasis in poetry.
 It took me three years and I made one friend.
 I moved to Chicago during its coldest winter in 40 years to get a master's degree in Journalism from Northwestern University.
 It took me one year and I made one husband.
-I live in Denver and spend one third of the year in Milwaukee.
+I live in Denver and spend boatloads of time in Milwaukee.

-I have one sister, two parents, and a squishy baby daughter.
+I have one sister, two parents, and a squeaky baby daughter.
 I study Ving Tsun Kung Fu.
 I like rum and puppies.
 I’m a wild adult, and I hope I die laughing.